vmware-tanzu/tanzu-dev-portal/content/guides/what-is-service-mesh.md

 lastmod: '2021-02-26'
 linkTitle: Service Mesh
 title: What is a Service Mesh?
-topics:
-- Kubernetes
-- Containers
-- Microservices
 weight:
 oldPath: "/content/guides/microservices/what-is-service-mesh.md"
 aliases:
 - "/guides/microservices/what-is-service-mesh"
 level1: Modern App Basics
 level2: DevOps Practices
+tags:
+- Kubernetes
+- Containers
+- Microservices
 ---

 Microservices are the key to building applications that scale to meet changing business demands.
 A microservices architecture breaks up the functions of an application into a set of small, discrete, decentralized, goal-oriented processes, each of which can be independently developed, tested, deployed, replaced, and scaled.